-The Training and Research Academy for Clinical and Translational Science (TRACTS) is a two-year, tuition-funded mentored training program for faculty and senior fellows at the University of Florida who have a passion to pursue clinical/ translational research in the health sciences as a major component of their careers.
-TRACTS is designed to provide individuals with sufficient research experience, didactic knowledge and publishable research outcomes to be competitive for a K-level (NIH) mentored research award or equivalent.
+The Training and Research Academy for Clinical and Translational Science (TRACTS) is a two-year, tuition-funded mentored training program for junior faculty and senior fellows at the University of Florida who have a passion to pursue clinical/ translational research in the health sciences as a major component of their careers.
+TRACTS is designed to provide clinicians with sufficient research experience, didactic knowledge and publishable research outcomes to be competitive for a K-level (NIH) mentored research award or equivalent.
 Scholars are required to develop and conduct, with the guidance of their mentor(s), a research project that is patient-oriented, human-subject related (as defined by the NIH K award description and generally requiring IRB-01 approval) and translational in nature.
 This research emphasis includes population science, studies involving established publically accessible research databases, and surveys or studies of volunteer non-patient participants.

 The TRACTS model represents a significant change to a long-standing program formerly known as the Advanced Postgraduate Program in Clinical Investigation (APPCI), which was originally supported through the NIH Clinical Research Curriculum Award (K30) program from 1999-2009.
 Under the CTSI since 2009, the program was refocused, reconfigured and renamed in 2014 as TRACTS to specifically target research-oriented junior faculty with high potential for a productive clinical/ translational research career.
 TRACTS will be most helpful for those faculty on track for a mentored career award (K or equivalent) within the next few years.